SkygearIO/guides/intro/integration/js.md

 }
 ```

-Then you have to add a method to the service for configurating and returning the Skygear instance.
+Then you have to add a method to the service for configuring and returning the Skygear instance.

 ```
-  isConfigurated = false;
+  isConfigured = false;
   getSkygear() {
-    if (this.isConfigurated) {
+    if (this.isConfigured) {
       // Return the instance directly if it is ready return Promise.resolve(skygear);
     }